BitBalloon/bitballoon-ruby/README.md

 Both methods will create the site and upload the files to a new deploy.

-Creating a site with a dir or a zip is actually a shortcut for something like this:
+Creating a site with a dir or a zip is actually a shortcut for this:

 ```ruby
 site = bitballoon.sites.create(:name => "unique-site-subdomain", :custom_domain => "www.example.com")